Awareness Vipassana is the methodical practice of contemplating the four foundations of mindfulness (satipatthana):

 - relax the body to calm the mind.

-Chanting in the Pali language (with English translation) is performed for 20 minutes every evening on retreat.
+Chanting in the Pali language (with English translation) is performed for 15 minutes every morning on retreat.
 Buddhist chanting is a traditional devotion that uplifts the mind.
 It is not praying to God.
 Instead, it is showing respect, going-for-refuge, and recollecting the qualities of the Buddha, Dhamma, and Sangha.
 Recollection – or bringing to mind – is a form of mindfulness training that inspires trust.
 The practice develops faith and confidence (saddha) in the Teaching and in the Noble lineage of the Enlightened Ones.
 Chanting and reflection inspires and gives optimism.
 It is a beautiful expression of verbal gratitude whilst on a silent retreat.